tregubovav-dev/TaurusTLS/README.md

 ## Dave Nottage

-for providing the code used for loading OpenSSL on MacOS.
+for providing the code used for loading OpenSSL on MacOS, and for changes needed for static binding, and Android and iOS

 ## Tony Whyman